rajivmanivannan/rn-container-view/README.md

 2. Run `yarn install`.
 3. Ensure a device, or emulated Android image is connected (`adb devices`).
 4. Run `react-native run-android`.

-> If running on a device, run `adb reverse tcp:8081 tcp:8081`.

 ### APK